The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

       - name: Shadi Harb
         position: In-House Counsel
         description: >-
-          "Natalie has always provided sound and prompt advice no matter how difficult or convoluted our matters may be.
-Her attention to detail, fair and transparent rates and ability to deliver results to our business is greatly appreciated.
-I would recommend, with confidence, Natalie and her team."
+          "...sound and prompt advice no matter how difficult or convoluted our matters may be.
+Their attention to detail, fair and transparent rates and ability to deliver results to our business is greatly appreciated.
+          I would recommend, with confidence, the team."
         icon: /upload/seagrass-2.jpg
       - name: Patricia Richards
         position: General Manager